dequelabs/smashing-workshop/readme.md

 1. navigate browser to `http://localhost:1235`
 1. open up axe devtools
 1. scan the page
+1. save results!

-- \_if you happened to have opened up the devtools console earlier, you probably saw a few of these violations printed out in the console via [`@axe-core/react`](https://www.npmjs.com/package/@axe-core/react)
+- _if you happened to have opened up the devtools console earlier, you probably saw a few of these violations printed out in the console via [`@axe-core/react`](https://www.npmjs.com/package/@axe-core/react)_

+1. review serious and critical issues
-1. fix all of the issues
+1. fix all of those issues
 1. run the scan again until you have 0 violations (you can ignore the needs review color contrast issues -- no real issues there)
-1. click on save results

 #### Enter IGT